-- The pelvic floor muscle [also known as the pubococcygeus (pu-bo-kak-sije- us) or PC muscle]: Supports your bladder and rectum and helps control your urine flow.
+- The pelvic floor muscle [also known as the pubococcygeus (pu-bo-kak-sije- us) or PC muscle] supports your bladder and rectum, and helps control your urine flow.

 Kegel exercises are easy exercises you can do before and after your prostate cancer treatment to help strengthen your pelvic floor muscles.
 These muscles help control your urine flow.
 Kegel exercises are one of the most effective ways of controlling incontinence without medication or surgery.

 The prostate is a gland, about the size of a walnut, located under the bladder surrounding the upper part of the urethra.
 The urethra is a tube that carries urine through the penis to the outside of the body.
 There are many muscles that surround the prostate gland.
-These muscles may be weakened during your prostate cancer treatment, which may cause you to have urine leakage also known as incontinence.
+These muscles may be weakened during your prostate cancer treatment, which may cause you to have urine leakage (also known as incontinence).
 Building up the strength in your pelvic floor muscles can help you gain better control of your bladder and urine flow.
 Remember, that just as it takes time to build your biceps and strengthen any other muscle in your body, it takes time to strengthen muscles in your pelvic floor.

-In order to help strengthen you pelvic floor muscles, it is important that you take time to make sure you are exercising the right muscles.
+In order to help strengthen your pelvic floor muscles, it is important that you take time to make sure you are exercising the right muscles.
 It may take you several tries to find your pelvic muscles.
 So, take your time.